Rakhyvel/Orng/README.md

 ## Contributing
 We welcome contributions of all kinds!
 Bug reports, feature requests, code contributions and documentation updates are always appreciated.

+Take a look at the `Nits` section under `todo.md` for some entry-level PR ideas.

 ## License
 Orng is released under the MIT license.
 See LICENSE for details.